1983 Los Angeles Raiders season: AFC Divisional Playoffs (Sunday, January 1, 1984): vs. (3) Pittsburgh Steelers

 The Raiders scored 3 touchdowns in the third quarter en route to a 38–10 win over the Steelers.
 In the first quarter, Pittsburgh advanced on a 78-yard drive, but when faced with fourth down and inches near the goal line, they opted for kicker Gary Anderson's 17-yard field goal.
 But the Raiders controlled the rest of the game, as Lester Hayes returned an interception 18 yards for a touchdown.
 A 4-yard touchdown by running back Marcus Allen and a 45-yard field goal gave the Raiders a 17–3 lead.
 The Raiders then scored three touchdowns in the third period, including Allen's 49-yard run.
 Allen finished the game with 121 rushing yards and 2 touchdowns on just 13 carries, while also catching 5 passes for 38 yards.
 The Steelers' lone score in the second half was wide receiver John Stallworth's 58-yard touchdown reception.
+Raiders go to the AFC Championship Game and win to the Seattle Seahawks 30–14.
+And win Super Bowl XVIII to the Redskins 38–9.